 Carry a Water Bottle

 There are only a few tube lines that have air conditioning and the London Underground can be HOT!
 A lot of times, you’ll be packed like a sardine in a train carriage with what feels like any air to breathe because it is SO hot down there.
+That reminded me of how hot the summer house was, and I wouldn’t wish such sweltering heat on my worst enemies.
+I’d ask you to Check this out for Air Duct Cleaning in Austin so your A/C remains functional.
 It’s easy to get dehydrated so ALWAYS carry a water bottle with you where possible to avoid getting sick.

 Read the Free Magazines and Newspapers